bettermarks/.github/README.md

 - <https://pre-commit.com> (language agnostic)
 - <https://typicode.github.io/husky/> (most streamlined npm/pnpm/yarn integration)

-Since some repositories use `pre-commit`, configure the following after installing the tool:
+Since some repositories use `pre-commit`, configure the following after installing it using your package manager of choice or by following [the docs](https://pre-commit.com/#install):

 ```bash
 gh repo clone bettermarks/.github
 git config --global init.templateDir $(pwd)/.github/git-hooks/init-template
 ```

-#### with pre-commit
+#### in repos using pre-commit

-`pre-commit` is a "language agnostic" tool which hides away the complexity of installing the required tools globally, but the integraiton i not ideal for npm base projects.
+`pre-commit` is a "language agnostic" tool which hides away the complexity of installing the required tools globally, but the integration is not ideal for npm/pnpm/yarn based projects.

-1. Install `pre-commit` to your system using your package manager of choice or by following [the docs](https://pre-commit.com/#install).
-2. To enable the configured git hooks run `pre-commit install`
+1. To enable the configured git hooks for a repository run `pre-commit install`
-3. Make sure that the docs in the repository provide a hint that you should do step 2 when cloning the repository!
+2. Make sure that the docs in the repository provide a hint that you should do step 2 when cloning the repository!
-4. add the following under the `repos` key in the `.pre-commit-config.yaml`:
+3. add the following under the `repos` key in the `.pre-commit-config.yaml`:
 ```yaml
 repos:
   - repo: https://github.com/bettermarks/.github